Health Savings Accounts

 Is an HSA right for me?

-Your HSA is free when you maintain a balance of $500.
-Otherwise, there is a modest $3 maintenance fee each statement period.
+Your HSA is free when you maintain a minimum balance of $1,000.
+Otherwise, there is a modest $5 maintenance fee each statement period.
+The service charge is waived for the first year.
+A $25 closing/transfer fee applies.
+There is a $5 monthly paper statement fee, electronic statements are free.

-You can use this money for other kinds of expenses, but those withdrawals will be taxedShow More Show Less
+You can use this money for other kinds of expenses, but those withdrawals will be taxed.